 Where do you get your ideas?

 Ideas really come from pretty much anywhere.
 My core inspiration tends to come from visual media more than anything else (TV shows and movies), but I also get ideas from other books and my life.

 Where did you get the idea for Crossing the Line?

 I got the idea for Crossing the Line after seeing The Avengers.
-I talk about the details of writing the book here, but the overview is that after seeing the movie, I found myself really intrigued by the character of Black Widow.
+After seeing the movie, I found myself really intrigued by the character of Black Widow.
 I’m not a huge comic book person, so I didn’t have much context for the stories or the characters going in.
 As the movie unfolded, I found it really interesting to realize that Black Widow hadn’t always worked for SHIELD, but in fact had worked for an enemy.
 I became fascinated with what the transition from enemy to ally must have been like and that’s what I wanted to explore in Crossing the Line.